Niccolo-Ajroldi/plainLM/README.md

-# Pretrain a Transformer for Language Modeling.
+# Pretraining a Transformer for Language Modeling.
 A minimal yet efficient implementation of causal language modeling in PyTorch.

 It features a custom torch-compilable Transformer model implementation supporting RoPE, GLU, and RMSNorm.